minaalfy/katameros.bible/README.md

 - Logic for redirecting to the right article URL on a date input by the user stored in `src/main.js` please read it.

 ## Road map for the known issues and suggested features
+- All days should work as expected except the Paskha days + palm sunday, so I'm currently will focus on this.
 - I'm gonna add the list very soon, please feel free to add your suggessions here.